Truck entering customs.

 • Harmonized System code (HS code)

-The information can be entered at any time prior to the arrival of the cargo, upon arrival, or up to 15 days after arrival of the cargo.
-Entering it early expedites the import process.
+When Entry Type 86 was introduced, this information could be entered at any time prior to the arrival of the cargo, upon arrival, or up to 15 days after arrival of the cargo.
+Entering it early would expedite the import process, but procrastinators could count on the extra 15 days.

-HS codes typically aren’t required for low-value imports.
-This is the biggest difference between Entry Type 86 and other clearances — for example, through a container freight station (CFS) or an express consignment carrier facility (ECCF).
+HS codes aren’t required for low-value imports into many countries.
+However, HS codes are necessary for low-value imports into the U.S. under Entry Type 86.
+This is the biggest difference between Entry Type 86 and many other clearances — for example, through a container freight station (CFS) or an express consignment carrier facility (ECCF).

-Yet there are downsides to shipping via CSF or ECCF, too.
+Yet there are downsides to shipping via CFS or ECCF, too.

 Shipping through a CFS doesn’t require HS codes.
 However, it’s a delayed process.